An Edible Mosaic™

 What Does Duck Fat Taste Like?

-Duck fat doesn’t have much of a flavor on its own.
-It’s mildly sweet, and adds a rich complexity.
 You wouldn’t be able to put your finger on the fact that duck fat is in a dish, but you will notice that its flavor is like a better, more enhanced version of itself.

 What Can I Use Duck Fat For?

-• Searing Meat: I’m thinking a cast iron ribeye seared in duck fat.
+• Searing meat.
+I’m thinking a cast iron ribeye seared in duck fat.
 YUM.

-• Roasting Vegetables: Don’t limit yourself to just duck fat potatoes!
+• Roasting vegetables.
+Don’t limit yourself to just duck fat potatoes!
 Try sweet potatoes, bell peppers, zucchini, eggplant, broccoli, cauliflower, green beans, etc. tossed with duck fat, seasoned with salt and pepper, and then roasted.

-• Deep Frying: Duck fat’s high smoke point makes it a good option for deep frying.
+• Deep frying.
+Duck fat’s high smoke point makes it a good option for deep frying.
 Try duck fat French fries, duck fat onion rings, or go with something sweet and make duck fat donuts!

-hand sprinkling chives on roasted potatoes
+hand sprinkling chives on top of bowl of poatoes roasted in duck fat

 What is the Smoke Point of Duck Fat?